abacus42/binomial-part/README.md

 ## Functions
 * ``binomial_part(ideal, unitary=True)``

   This function computes the binomial part of the input ideal.
+By default it only computes the unitary binomial part of I.
+  To compute the full binomial part the second parameter has to be set to false.
   ```
   sage: R.<x,y,z> = QQ[]
   sage: I = R.ideal((x-z)^2, 10*x-y-9*z)